 Under the Health Insurance Portability and Accountability Act of 1996 (HIPAA), Pacific Lutheran University must take steps to protect the privacy of its students, faculty and staff health information.
-PLU has since formed a committee to ensure full implementation of HIPAA compliance regulations, protecting our employee and student information.
+Requests for release of medical records to/from the Health Center or Counseling Center must be submitted on their respective forms.

 Campus Conduct Hotline

-Information disclosed on this hotline is anonymous, as the number is designed to protect employees from workplace retaliation.
+Information disclosed on this hotline is anonymous, as the number is designed to protect employees and students from retaliation.